 Labelled the 'Future of TV' and the heir apparent to OLED, MicroLED appears to have a bright future in home cinema.
-It's like OLED with its self-emissive properties, but instead of using organic light emitting diodes they use tiny, non-organic LEDs – three per pixel, which can be turned off individually and display a completely different colour to the next.
+It's like OLED with its self-emissive properties, but instead of using organic light-emitting diodes, they use tiny, non-organic LEDs – three per pixel, which can be turned off individually and display a completely different colour to the next.

 PMC Cor pre/power amps

 If at first you don't succeed, try again.
 And if you do, well, keep going!
-We hope that is British speaker brand PMC's attitude to designing amplifiers, because its first standalone domestic amp, the Cor, proved just as capable as the class leaders when it arrived a couple of years ago.
+We hope that is British speaker brand PMC's attitude to designing amplifiers, because its first standalone domestic amp, the Cor, proved just as capable as the class leaders when it arrived a few years ago.
 Because of its proficiency, we'd be interested to see how PMC would turn out a Class A/B pre and power amplifier pairing too.